31/01 7:30 PM

 1) Mainz

 Let’s start with the 05ers.
-Bo Svensson’s side are a bit of an exception on this list, as Bayern have won a whopping 71 percent of all league games against Mainz over the years, with the Carnival club triumphing just seven times.
+Bo Henriksen's side are a bit of an exception on this list, as Bayern have won a whopping 78 percent of all league games against Mainz over the years, with the Carnival club triumphing just eight times.

-However, Mainz are deserving of this special mention given that four of those wins have come in the last 15 league assignments, including victories in each of their last three meetings at the MEWA Arena.
-In a spooky twist, each of that latter trio of victories has taken place in the final week of April.
+However, Mainz are deserving of this special mention given that four of those wins have come in the last eight league meetings, with those four coming in their last five encounters at the MEWA Arena.

-Watch: Highlights of Mainz's win over Bayern in April 2023
+Watch: Highlights of Mainz's Matchday 14 win over Bayern

-On Matchday 29 last season, Bayern were hoping to gain momentum in a title race against Dortmund, only for Mainz to overturn a 1-0 deficit with three second-half goals in the space of 14 minutes to throw a spanner in the works.
+On Matchday 29 of the 2022/23 season, Bayern were hoping to gain momentum in a title race against Dortmund, only for Mainz to overturn a 1-0 deficit with three second-half goals in the space of 14 minutes to throw a spanner in the works.

 2) Wattenscheid 09

-Top of the pile in that regard is Wattenscheid.
+Top of the pile in the bogey team stakes, however, is Wattenscheid.
 The Ruhr district club, located to the west of Dortmund as a district of Bochum, are perhaps most famous for having had Leroy Sané’s father, Souleyman, on their books during their four-year stay in the Bundesliga from 1990-94.

 They secured finishes of 11th, 16th and 14th in their first three seasons before being relegated in 17th place in their final top-flight campaign.
 While Sané senior and Co. lost 7-0 in their first meeting with Bayern, they went on to achieve something remarkable against the Munich giants in the ensuing years.